 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Beijing Capital International Airport's score of 15 is higher than 72% of the industry.
+Beijing Capital International Airport's score of 4 is lower than 95% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents